Progress report for STN20-001

 Face of SARE

 The SARE program is a great benefit to agents and specialists in Tennessee as it provides them a means to learn more about sustainable agriculture.
 This is done by allowing a number of travel scholarships to agents/specialists where they can learn first-hand by attending conferences, workshops and tours on a variety of subjects.
 The need is to branch out more to other agriculture professionals other than Extension to promote teaching, training and application of sustainable agriculture practices to producers.
-The promotion of the SARE program in Tennessee has this year and will continue to be done in the following ways: (limited somewhat this current year due to COCVID-19 issues)
+The promotion of the SARE program in Tennessee has this year and will continue to be done in the following ways: (limited in 2020 and 2021 due to COCVID-19 issues)

 - Annual Agent In-Service Trainings